 Want to learn how to create a website so professional your friends will think you hired a fancy web designer?
-If you have no experience and no programming knowledge it’s no problem in 2022.
+Without experience or programming knowledge, it’s no problem in 2022.

-Hi I’m David.
-I’m full stack marketer, pro blogger, YouTuber and top rated user experience consultant who makes high quality website tutorials.
-I’ve literally helped tens of thousands of people create a websites for all sorts of different purposes.
-From blogs to drop shipping ecommerce websites, to personal resume sites or online portfolios.
+Hi, I’m David.
+I’m a full-stack marketer, pro blogger, YouTuber, and top-rated user experience consultant who makes high-quality website tutorials.
+I’ve helped tens of thousands of people create a website for various purposes, from blogs to drop-shipping e-commerce websites to personal resume sites or online portfolios.

 With the right tools and guidance, you can get started yourself without needing to pay for freelancers or expensive design agencies.
-Creating a website is now easier than ever and I’ll show you how from step 1 to step done.
+Creating a website is now easier than ever, and I’ll show you how from step 1 to step one.

 What do you need to make a website?